jzbontar/mc-cnn/README.md

 	...

-The network is trained on a subset of all training examples with the remaining examples used for validation; to train on all examples replace use
+The network is trained on a subset of all training examples with the remaining examples used for validation; to train on all examples use

 	$ ./main.lua kitti slow -a train_all